Ramjet: Precooled engines

-A variant of the pure ramjet is the 'combined cycle' engine, intended to overcome the limitations of the pure ramjet.
-One example of this is the SABRE engine; this uses a precooler, behind which is the ramjet and turbine machinery.
+A variant of the ramjet is the 'combined cycle' engine, intended to overcome the ramjet's limitations.
+One example of this is the SABRE engine, which uses a precooler, behind which is the ramjet and turbine machinery.

 The ATREX engine developed in Japan is an experimental implementation of this concept.
-It uses liquid hydrogen fuel in a fairly exotic single-fan arrangement.
-The liquid hydrogen fuel is pumped through a heat exchanger in the air intake, simultaneously heating the liquid hydrogen and cooling the incoming air.
-This cooling of the incoming air is critical to achieving a reasonable efficiency.
-The hydrogen then continues through a second heat exchanger position after the combustion section, where the hot exhaust is used to further heat the hydrogen, turning it into a very high pressure gas.
+It uses liquid hydrogen fuel in a single-fan arrangement.
+The liquid fuel is pumped through a heat exchanger in the air intake, simultaneously heating the fuel and cooling the incoming air.
+This cooling is critical to efficient operation.
+The hydrogen then continues through a second heat exchanger position after the combustion section, where the hot exhaust is used to further heat the hydrogen, turning it into a high pressure gas.
 This gas is then passed through the tips of the fan to provide driving power to the fan at subsonic speeds.
 After mixing with the air, it is burned in the combustion chamber.

-The Reaction Engines Scimitar has been proposed for the LAPCAT hypersonic airliner, and the Reaction Engines SABRE for the Reaction Engines Skylon spaceplane.
+The Reaction Engines Scimitar was proposed for the LAPCAT hypersonic airliner, and the Reaction Engines SABRE for the Reaction Engines Skylon spaceplane.

 Nuclear-powered ramjet

+United States

 During the Cold War, the United States designed and ground-tested a nuclear-powered ramjet called Project Pluto.
-This system, intended for use in a cruise missile, used no combustion; a high-temperature, unshielded nuclear reactor heated the air instead.
+This system, intended for use in a cruise missile, used no combustion; a high-temperature, unshielded nuclear reactor heated the air.
 The ramjet was predicted to be able to fly at supersonic speeds for months.
-Because the reactor was unshielded, it was dangerous to anyone in or around the flight path of the low-flying vehicle (although the exhaust itself wasn't radioactive).
+Because the reactor was unshielded, it was dangerous to anyone in or around the vehicle flight path (although its exhaust wasn't radioactive).
 The project was ultimately cancelled because ICBMs seemed to serve the purpose better.

+This type of engine could be used for the exploration of planetary atmospheres such as Jupiter's.